alielw/APS-NGS-day1-PM/README.md

 ## c.
 PRACTICAL ACTIVITY

 Lets view some of our read alignments to the reference genome with IGV.
-We have already loaded IGV, and taken a [screenshot] (https://github.com/alielw/APS-NGS-day2-AM/blob/master/IGV%20viewer.jpg).
+We have already loaded IGV, and taken a [screenshot](https://github.com/alielw/APS-NGS-day2-AM/blob/master/IGV%20viewer.jpg).

 * Lets look at the scaffold `Hmel200115`.
 According to the gff file, there is one annotated coding gene on this scaffold with three exons.